- 10+ Guests Price as advertised*

 - 2-3 Guests +$2,500 per person to trip price*

 Welcome to the Canadian Rockies!
-After meeting your guides in the lobby of the Fox Hotel and Suites at 11:00 AM and taking a short shuttle to Canmore, we'll enjoy a lunch of fresh local treats.
-After, we'll prepare for our first ride of the trip.
+After meeting your guides at either the lobby of the Fox Hotel and Suites at 11:00 AM or the lobby of Coast Canmore Hotel & Conference Centre at 11:45 AM, we'll enjoy a lunch of local treats in the active mountain town of Canmore.
 Your guides will familiarize you with your Trek bike, including a bike fit session along with safety talks and expectations for the week.
 We'll then set out on our first ride of the trip: a pedal toward Banff along Legacy Trail, a system of bike path that winds through incredible scenery and leads us into the national park.
-This first ride follows a beautiful path through the forest, which will warm up our legs as we cruise past lakes and mountains.
+This first ride follows a beautiful path through the forest, which will warm up our legs as we cruise past rugged mountains and the scenic Bow River.
+For those interested in exploring further, continue through town and past the rushing Bow Falls to a quiet loop meandering along the river and local golf course.
 Our last climb is on Tunnel Mountain, and brings us to our hotel nestled above the busyness of Banff.
 It's the perfect place to start the trip, hidden away from the hustle and bustle, with plenty of close views of elk and deer on the grounds.
 This evening we'll gather at the hotel for a social hour and first-night celebration.

 Buffalo Mountain Lodge